Uberspace/lab/source/guide_fmdserver.rst

 .. tag_list::

-`FMD-Server`_ is web interface to locate your Android device and send commands to it, take photos, lock or delete it.
+`FMD-Server`_ is a web interface to locate your android device and send commands to it, take photos, lock or delete it.
 A general Installation guide can be found on Gitlab. https://gitlab.com/fmd-foss/fmd-server (Mainpage)